 The dry season begins to set in throughout southern Africa and you can benefit from some excellent “shoulder season” pricing with lovely warm, dry weather.
 In many cases you can save more than 30% off your safari price without sacrificing the quality of your game viewing.
 The wildlife is at its most photogenic this time of year, with plenty to eat and many little ones by their side!
 More tips on how to make your safari more affordable …

-- 22 April — Earth Day, Yvette’s favorite day of the year!
+- 22 April — Earth Day is one of our collective favorites!
 A day filled with events worldwide that are held to demonstrate support for environmental protection.
 What will you do?

 - 29 April – 5 May — AfrikaBurn – South Africa’s Burning Man Festival held in the Karoo.
 Join your fellow creative participants who gather once a year in the Tankwa Karoo to build a temporary city of art, theme camps, costume, music and performance!